anonyco/DeferStackJS/README.md

 Thus, this is why you must be very careful when messing with the stack level: Some levels will work in some browsers while erroring in other browsers.
 Thus, it is reccomended that you always keep a very safe distance between you and a "Maximum stack call exceeded" error.

 ### Faster Version of DeferStack
 For many, the default version of defer stack may be 'good enough.'
 However, it includes nonessential type checks to make sure you are passing the right types of arguments to DeferStack.
-However, theese extra checks consume extra CPU power.
-Thus, there is an alternative version of DeferStack without theese checks for the maximum performance.
+However, these extra checks consume extra CPU power.
+Thus, there is an alternative version of DeferStack without these checks for the maximum performance.
 If you are still a novice at javascript, then it is reccomended that this version is not used during development.

 ```HTML
 <script src="https://dl.dropboxusercontent.com/s/wvwyrzx557eqi0v/DeferStack.min.js?dl=0" defer=""></script>